svenberglund/cheat-sheets/git.md

 ### Make sure to track from upstream branch (Set tracking of local branch that does not track properly from origin).

-(the default behaviour is to always push to remote branch with same name but then when you want to pull for the first time you normally get this error:
+The default behaviour is to always push to remote branch with same name but then when you want to pull for the first time you normally get this error:
 > "you asked me to pull without telling me which branch ...."